open-cogsci/osdoc/content/pages/manual/eyetracking/pygaze.md

     sudo apt-get update
     sudo apt-get install python-pygaze

+## pip install (all platform)

+You can install PyGaze with `pip`:

+	pip install python-pygaze

 ### Install from source

 On other systems, you can install PyGaze as follows:

 1. Download the PyGaze source code (`.zip`) from <https://github.com/esdalmaijer/PyGaze>.
     - Do *not* download the standalone Windows packages provided on the PyGaze website.
-    - Verify that the version of PyGaze is compatible with your version of OpenSesame, as described [here](/getting-opensesame/running-from-source/).
+    - Verify that the version of PyGaze is compatible with your version of OpenSesame, as described [here](%link:fromsource%).
 2. Extract the `.zip` archive somewhere.
 3. Inside, you will find these folders:
-    - `opensesame_plugins`: As the name suggests, this folder contains the OpenSesame plug-ins, and need to be copied to (one of) the plugin folders, as described here: [/plug-ins/installation/]()
+    - `opensesame_plugins`: As the name suggests, this folder contains the OpenSesame plugins, which need to be copied to (one of) the plugin folders, as described [here](%link:manual/plugins%).
     - `pygaze`: This is the PyGaze Python library.
 You need to copy this to a folder in the Python path.
 On Windows, you can copy this folder to the OpenSesame program folder.
 4. Done!

-## PyGaze OpenSesame plug-ins
+## PyGaze OpenSesame plugins

-The following PyGaze plug-ins are available:
+The following PyGaze plugins are available:

-- `pygaze_init` -- Initializes PyGaze.
-This plug-in is generally inserted at the start of the experiment.
+- PYGAZE_INIT — Initializes PyGaze.
+This plugin is generally inserted at the start of the experiment.
-- `pygaze_drift_correct` -- Implements a drift correction procedure.
+- PYGAZE_DRIFT_CORRECT — Implements a drift correction procedure.
-- `pygaze_start_recording` -- Puts PyGaze in recording mode.
+- PYGAZE_START_RECORDING — Puts PyGaze in recording mode.
-- `pygaze_stop_recording` -- Puts PyGaze out of recording mode.
+- PYGAZE_STOP_RECORDING — Puts PyGaze out of recording mode.
-- `pygaze_wait` -- Pauses until an event occurs, such as a saccade start.
+- PYGAZE_WAIT — Pauses until an event occurs, such as a saccade start.
-- `pygaze_log` -- Logs experimental variables and arbitrary text.
+- PYGAZE_LOG — Logs experimental variables and arbitrary text.

 ## Example

-For an example of how to use the PyGaze plug-ins, see the PyGaze template that is included with OpenSesame.
+For an example of how to use the PyGaze plugins, see the PyGaze template that is included with OpenSesame.

-Below is an example of how to use PyGaze in a Python INLINE_SCRIPT.
-For a list of available functions, see [Function overview].
+Below is an example of how to use PyGaze in a Python INLINE_SCRIPT:

 ~~~ .python
 # Create a keyboard and a canvas object